 Dear member,

-You have written that "1st day i realised this company is not for me as it was very far from where i lived.
-I wanted to discontinue working so I dropped apologetic email to HR and Hiring manager that the travel time was too much."
+You have written that "1st day I realized this company is not for me as it was very far from where I lived.
+I wanted to discontinue working so I dropped an apologetic email to HR and the Hiring Manager that the travel time was too much."

 The reason that you have quoted is most displeasing.
 More than indecisiveness, it shows your juvenility.
-Well before accepting the offer letter, you should have calculated the commutation time from your home to the office.
-Epiphany on the long commutation time on the first working day smacks unprofessional approach.
-Any HR is bound to get angry on your "apologetic mail".
-Do you know what does it take to recruit a person?
+Well before accepting the offer letter, you should have calculated the commuting time from your home to the office.
+Epiphany on the long commuting time on the first working day smacks of an unprofessional approach.
+Any HR is bound to get angry at your "apologetic mail."
+Do you know what it takes to recruit a person?

-In fact your HR was too clement by telling you to serve 15 days notice period.
+In fact, your HR was too lenient by telling you to serve a 15-day notice period.
 In any other company, right on day one, they issue the terms and conditions of employment and make sure that the notice period agreement on quitting the company is signed right on the first day.

-The worst still, you have written that "Is this messier than the HR is making it to be?"
-It is you who have made mess and not HR.
-You have courage to come to HR forum and pass on the buck to HR for your mistakes!
-Hats off to you gentleman!
-You have let down the HR of company A and you expect fraternity of this forum, who are mostly HR, to suggest a solution on how to con their fellow member?
-At least you could have learnt where to ask which question!
+The worst part is that you have written, "Is this messier than the HR is making it to be?"
+It is you who have made the mess and not HR.
+You have the courage to come to the HR forum and pass the buck to HR for your mistakes!
+Hats off to you, gentleman!
+You have let down the HR of company A, and you expect the fraternity of this forum, who are mostly HR professionals, to suggest a solution on how to con their fellow member?
+At least you could have learned where to ask which question!

 Dinesh Divekar